MiDevenKnow/Scrabble/README.md

 # Rules:
 1. To get a score for a word, the letter played must form a word that is within words.txt.
 A word reversed version is counted if it is valid.
 For example, if the following letters are on the board “tao” and “b” is placed after “o” then the word become “boat”.
-Both "toab" & "boat", palindromes are therefore counted twice.
+Both "toab" & "boat" are checked to see if they are valid words, palindromes are therefore counted twice.

 2. The players will take turns in placing a letter on the board.
 Each player must either place a letter on the board or ask to quit the game.